DDDyStar/RoboND-DeepRL-Project/README.md

 Following parameters were adjusted before it was possible to get any good results from the DQN agent.

 * **INPUT_WIDTH x INPUT_HEIGHT** : every camera frame, at every simulation iteration, is fed into the DQN agent then the agent makes a prediction and carries out an appropriate action.
 Size of the input or the dimension of the camera frame is decided by these two parameters.
 Bigger frame size will require both more memory and more computing power.
-512x512 did not work well for example and caused memory related errors.
-64x64 was fine and it did not cause issues or negative impact on accuracy.
+512x512 did not work well for example and caused memory related errors. **64x64** was fine and it did not cause issues or negative impact on accuracy.

-* **NUM_ACTIONS** : based on the particular application, number of actions should be decided, in case of this project there are two actions per robot joint (increase or decrease either the joint velocity or the joint position), total number of joints is DOF (degrees of freedom) so the total number of actions for the robot will be 2 x DOF = 6.
+* **NUM_ACTIONS** : based on the particular application, number of actions should be decided, in case of this project there are two actions per robot joint, one tto increase either the joint velocity or the joint position and the second is to decrease either the joint velocity or the joint position, total number of joints is degrees of freedom or DOF; so the total number of actions for the robot will be 2 x DOF = **6**.

-* **OPTIMIZER** : There are many variations of stochastic gradient descent: Adam, RMSProp, Adagrad, etc. All let you set the learning rate. in this project RMSProp and Adam were tested and it produced similar results.
+* **OPTIMIZER** : There are many variations of gradient descent: Adam, RMSprop, Adagrad, etc. all let you set the learning rate. in this project RMSprop and Adam were tested and it produced similar results. **RMSprop** was used to obtain the required results in both Tasks 1 and 2.

 * **LEARNING_RATE** :  This parameter tells the optimizer how far to move the weights in the direction of the gradient for a batch.
 If the learning rate is low, then training is more reliable, but optimization will take a lot of time because steps towards the minimum of the loss function are tiny.
 If the learning rate is high, then training may not converge or even diverge.
-Weight changes can be so big that the optimizer overshoots the minimum and makes the loss worse. for task 1, 0.3 was worse than 0.2, 0.1 was too slow to converge.
-For Task 2, 0.01 was required to reach the target accuracy.
+Weight changes can be so big that the optimizer overshoots the minimum and makes the loss worse. for task 1, 0.3 was worse than 0.2, 0.1 was too slow to converge however with value of **0.2** it was possible to reach the targeted accuracy. for Task 2 0.2 did not work well **0.01** was required to reach the target accuracy.

 * **REPLAY_MEMORY** : A cyclic buffer that stores the transitions that the DQN agent observes for later reuse by sampling from it randomly. the transitions that build up a batch are decorrelated.
 It has been shown that this greatly stabilizes and improves the DQN training procedure.
+This number was selected to be **10000** which means it will be possible to store 10000/Batch_SIZE or 312 states that can be reused randomly. if number of joints are more and it is required to store more variety of states, then this number can be further increased.

 * **BATCH_SIZE** : batch size * number of iterations = number of training examples, the bigger batch size the less number of iterations will be required but it will mean more memory and computing is required.
+128, 64, and 32 was tested and it was found that **32** is best fit based on computer performance and available memory.
+This number will also impact REPLAY_MEMORY; if batch is bigger it will require bigger replay memory to store states.

-* **USE_LSTM** : Enabling the (long Short Term Memory LSTM) as part of DQN network will allow training the network by taking into consideration multiple past frames from the camera sensor instead of a single frame.
+* **USE_LSTM** :Enabling the (long Short Term Memory LSTM) as part of DQN network will allow training the network by taking into consideration multiple past frames from the camera sensor instead of a single frame.
 This will much improve the accuracy of learning.
+In this project LSTM was required and it was **enabled** to reach the required accuracy.

 * **LSTM_SIZE** : Size of each LSTM cell, the bigger the size the more computing power will be required.
+512 was tested but it was causing memory errors, **256** was better and it achieved the required target.

 Following reward related parameters were also adjusted to fine tune the rewarding system:

-* **REWARD_WIN** : number of points that will be issued in case of a successful arm/gripper touching the object of interest.
+* **REWARD_WIN** : number of points that will be issued in case of a successful arm/gripper touching the object of interest. in this project value was set to +300 that will be given when target is touched by robot.

-* **REWARD_LOSS** : number of points that will be panelized in case robot touched the ground or exceeded the allowed number of iterations per episode.
+* **REWARD_LOSS** : number of points that will be panelized in case robot touched the ground or exceeded the allowed number of iterations per episode. in this project -300 points will be deducted when the robot touch the ground or exceed the allowed limit of iterations per episode. in case of Task 2 10% of the -300 (or -30) will also be deducted if collision of the robot with the target object was not with robot gripper base.

-* **REWARD_MULT** : multiplier used to control the amount of points given in each interim reward or penalty based in distance from object of interest.
+* **REWARD_MULT** : multiplier used to control the amount of points given in each interim reward or penalty based in distance from object of interest. in this project multiplier was chosen to be 200 since the delta of distance was ranging from 0.4 to 1.4 so the rewards was ranging from 80 to 280.
+This can be changed based on the distance of the target from the robot arm.

+Considering the fact that this project tasks are Episodic; the above rewards parameters was chosen so that goal of touching the target object can be framed as the maximization of (expected) cumulative reward.

-* **alpha** : smoothing factor to control average distance.
+* **alpha** :  smoothing factor to control average distance. alpha was decided to be 0.3 based on what was mentioned in project details.

 ## Results